Arrow BOOK

 1. Consultant assessment and confirmation of the target area and diagnosis

-2. Blood sample taken from your arm
+2. A blood sample is taken from your arm

 7. Brief monitoring before discharge